andr3wmac/ToyRaygun/README.md

 # What is it?

-A personal project to learn the differences between DX12, Metal, and Vulkan raytracing APIs by abstracting them into a simple toy raytracer.
+A personal project to learn the differences between DirectX 12, Metal, and Vulkan raytracing APIs by abstracting them into a simple toy raytracer.

 # Features